andrewge8622/andrewge8622.github.io/projects/boombox/index.md

 ### Lessons Learned
 * When working with sensitive analog circuitry, a good breadboard is infinitely better than a cheap one.
 And a PCB is even better
 * Even if you think you've hooked up the wires correctly, check again.
-I flipped the + and - inputs more times than I can remember
+I flipped the + and - inputs more times than I care to admit
 * Buy heatshrink.
 And put the heatshrink on before you start soldering the wires to things
 * When assembling tightly constrained components, think about what you *won't* be able to access afterwards

-### Resources